alpha-xone/xbbg/apps/xbbg-mcp/README.md

 GitHub release assets include only the launcher wrapper and compiled xbbg binary.
 They do **not** include Bloomberg SDK files or the Bloomberg runtime.
 You must provide those locally from a source you are authorized to use under your Bloomberg agreements and entitlements.

+GitHub Release tar/zip assets remain the raw binary channel.
+The MCPB asset is the directory and one-click local connector channel for MCPB-aware clients and registries.

 The wrapper locates the Bloomberg runtime in this order:

 1. `XBBG_MCP_LIB_DIR`
 2. `BLPAPI_LIB_DIR`
 3. `BLPAPI_ROOT`
-4. locally staged authorized SDK under `crates/blpapi-sys/vendor/blpapi-sdk/`
+4. locally staged authorized SDK under `vendor/blpapi-sdk/`
 5. the official Python `blpapi` package

 If you install Bloomberg's Python package, the wrapper can usually run without any extra shell configuration: